 If you have dry or sensitive skin that gets irritated easily or are dealing with eczema, these may help:

-- Missha Time Revolution Night Repair Science Activator Ampoule ($49.00): Bifida Ferment Lysate + retinol.
-Available at Sokoglam.
+- Missha Time Revolution Night Repair Science Activator Ampoule ($49.00): available at Sokoglam

 SHOP THE POST